Temporary stay outside Belgium as a non-Belgian: application for right to return

 There are 2 options:

-• Right to return
+- Right to return

-• After your temporary stay abroad, you return to Belgium but not to your current address in Leuven.
+- After your temporary stay abroad, you return to Belgium but not to your current address in Leuven.

-• You will be deregistered from the foreign nationals register, but your residence card will remain valid.
+- You will be deregistered from the foreign nationals register, but your residence card will remain valid.

-• Right to return with temporary absence
+- Right to return with temporary absence

-• This is only possible if you meet these 3 conditions:
+- This is only possible if you meet these 3 conditions:

-• Only your housemates may continue residing at this address.
+- Only your housemates may continue residing at this address.
 Were you living alone?
 Then no one may reside there during your absence.

-• You must be able to return to your address both during your absence and upon your return.
-This means that your personal belongings remain in your premises, and if you were living alone, that the premises remain furnished and unoccupied.
+You are also not allowed to sublet. - You must be able to return to your address both during your absence and upon your return.
+This means that your personal belongings remain in your premises.
+Were you living alone?
+Then the premises remain furnished and unoccupied.

-• You must prove that it is necessary for you to go abroad.
+- You must prove that it is necessary for you to go abroad.

 Did you not request ‘temporary absence’?
-Before we can reopen your file, the local police officer must first confirm that you are indeed residing at your address in Leuven following your return.
-You can only submit your extension of stay application from that moment on.
+Before we can reopen your file, the local police officer must confirm that you are residing at your address in Leuven again.
+You can only apply for extension of your stay from that moment on.
+During busy periods, such as the start of the academic year, the address check may take a long time.
+Keep this in mind when planning your return.

 When to apply?